akashicbot/calgpt-distribution/README.md

-# CalGPT v1.1.2 Update — Enhanced AI Features & Multi-language Support 🚀
+# CalGPT v1.1.3 Update — Enhanced AI Agent Capabilities & Food Analysis Integration 🚀

 Dear CalGPT Community,

-We're excited to announce the release of CalGPT v1.1.2 for both iOS and Android! 🎉
+We're excited to announce the release of CalGPT v1.1.3 for both iOS and Android! 🎉

-## 🔧 What's New in v1.1.2
+## 🔧 What's New in v1.1.3

-1. **Barcode Scanning Support**: Agent now enables quick product identification through barcode scanning, making food logging faster and more accurate than ever.

-2. **AI-Powered Workout Analysis**: Leverage advanced AI technology to analyze your workout patterns, providing personalized insights and recommendations for optimal fitness results.

-3. **Multi-language Workout Database**: Access our comprehensive workout database now available in 6 languages, making CalGPT more accessible to users worldwide.
+1. **Expanded Agent Use Cases**: Enhanced our intelligent agent with comprehensive exercise and food analysis capabilities, providing users with more versatile health and fitness insights in a single platform.

+2. **Cross-Functional Agent Integration**: Enabled seamless integration between exercise and food analysis functions, allowing our exercise agent to perform sophisticated food analysis tasks for comprehensive wellness tracking.

-4. **Bug Fixes and Stability Improvements**: We've resolved multiple issues to ensure a smoother, more reliable experience across all devices.
+3. **System Stability Enhancements**: Implemented multiple bug fixes and performance optimizations to deliver a more stable, reliable user experience across all device platforms.

 ## 🍏 iOS Users